Xiaofei-it/Shelly/doc/THEORY.md

 # Theory

-This article discusses the theory of the Shelly library.
+This article discusses the theory of the Shelly library, including the philosophy and the definitions of the technical terms with respect to the Shelly library.

 ## Philosophy